History of the Buffalo Bills: Bringing pro football back to Buffalo

 Hunt gave Wilson the choice of six cities: Miami, Buffalo, Cincinnati, St. Louis, Atlanta, or Louisville, Kentucky.
 Wilson's first choice was Miami, but local officials there were wary of an upstart league after the failure of the All-America Football Conference's Miami Seahawks over a decade prior.
 They refused to let an AFL team play at the Orange Bowl, and the city had no other venue suitable for even temporary use.
 Wilson reached out to an acquaintance from his military days in World War II who lived in Buffalo: general contractor George E. Schaaf.
 Schaaf assured Wilson that pro-football interest was significant in Buffalo and assembled a coalition of key Buffalo figures, including Pat McGroder (a mutual friend of both), who were able to interest Wilson in bringing the AFL franchise to Buffalo.
 Attorney Paul Crotty (father of Paul A. Crotty and a powerful Buffalo political figure) and McGroder negotiated a sweetheart deal with Civic Stadium in Buffalo—which at the time was primarily an auto racing track but was the only venue with enough seating to accommodate a team (since Offermann Stadium, the city's baseball park and the home of the city's 1920s NFL teams, was undersized, surrounded by residential housing where owners had erected its own rooftop stands allowing spectators to watch the game without paying admission to the teams that played there, and had been condemned by city code enforcement)—and offered Wilson full control of the venue and a deep discount on rent.
 Wilson promptly removed the racetrack and had Civic Stadium transformed into War Memorial Stadium, which would house both baseball and football.
 Wilson sent Hunt a telegram with the now-famous words, "Count me in with Buffalo."

 Most of Wilson's other choices would receive their own professional football franchises during the AFL's ten-year run.
 Before the AFL had even played a game, the NFL had responded by moving the moribund Chicago Cardinals to St. Louis, where they would share their nickname with the long-established baseball team.
 After the AFL established itself, Miami reversed its stance and granted the Miami Dolphins a lease for the city-owned Orange Bowl, where they commenced play in 1966.
 Meanwhile, the Atlanta Falcons would join the NFL in 1967, while the Cincinnati Bengals would become the AFL's tenth (and final) team in 1968.
-On the other hand, Louisville has yet to be home to a team in any of the established U.S. major professional sports leagues (Louisville did later become home to the Kentucky Colonels of the American Basketball Association, but they were not accepted into the established National Basketball Association when it absorbed the ABA).
+On the other hand, Louisville has yet to be home to a team in any of the established U.S. major professional sports leagues and would not receive a fully professional football team until the Louisville Kings were established in 2026.